 A vertex-coloring of a graph G is said to be trivial if for each connected component C of G, all the vertices of C are assigned the same color.
 The vertex-coloring is said to be non-trivial otherwise.
 A vertex-coloring of G is trivial if and only if for every edge uv of G, u and v are assigned the same color.
 Hence, if G contains at least one edge, for every non-trivial coloring of G there is a pair u, v of adjacent vertices which are assigned different colors.
 In particular, if G contains at least one edge, then every proper vertex-coloring of G is non-trivial.
-Also note that non-trivial eigenvectors are a specific case of non-trivial vertex-colorings, so we find a graph G with no periodic non-trivial vertex-coloring, then G has no periodic non-trivial eigenvector either.

 Remark 3.1.
 For non-trivial vertex-colorings, color reduction (as described in the previous section) is much simpler.
-Given a non-trivial vertex-coloring c with colors $1, \ldots, N$ (and in which each of these colors appears) we can recolor all vertices $\{v : c(v) > 1\}$ with color 2.
+Given a non-trivial vertex-coloring c with colors $1, \ldots, N$ we obtain a new coloring c' as follows: for each connected component C, we consider the color of smallest index appearing in C and rename it color 1.
+We then recolor the vertices of the other colors in the component with color 2.
 The resulting coloring is non-trivial, and if c is periodic then the resulting coloring is also periodic.
 It follows that a graph has a periodic non-trivial vertex-coloring if and only if it has a periodic non-trivial vertex-coloring with 2 colors.

 Recall that Problems 1.1 and 1.2 ask whether every locally finite quasi-transitive graph has a periodic proper vertex-coloring and a periodic orientation.
-We now give a negative answer for graphical rigid representations of finitely generated infinite simple groups using the results from the previous section, relating periodicity and strong periodicity.
+We now give a negative answer for graphical regular representations of finitely generated infinite simple groups using the results from the previous section, relating periodicity and strong periodicity.
 For vertex-colorings, we show that even if the notion of proper coloring is replaced by the much weaker notion of non-trivial coloring, the answer to Problem 1.1 remains negative.

 Lemma 3.2.
-Let $G = \operatorname{Cay}(\Gamma, S)$ be a graphical rigid representation of a finitely generated infinite simple group $\Gamma$ , for some finite set S of generators.
+Let $G = \text{Cay}(\Gamma, S)$ be a graphical regular representation of a finitely generated infinite simple group Γ , for some finite set S of generators.
 Then every periodic vertex-coloring of G is trivial.
 Moreover, if S contains an element of order 2, then G does not have a periodic orientation.

 Proof.
-For the sake of contradiction, consider some non-trivial vertex-coloring c of G which is periodic, and denote by $\Gamma'$ the subgroup of $\operatorname{Aut}(G) = \Gamma$ of automorphisms of G preserving the colors of the vertices of G. By Lemma 2.5, $\Gamma'$ has finite index in $\Gamma$ .
+For the sake of contradiction, consider some non-trivial vertex-coloring c of G which is periodic, and denote by Γ' the subgroup of $\operatorname{Aut}(G) = \Gamma$ of automorphisms of G preserving the colors of the vertices of G. By Lemma 2.5, Γ' has finite index in Γ .

-Since c is non-trivial and G contains at least one edge (G is infinite and connected) there is an edge uv in G such that $c(u) \neq c(v)$ .
+Since c is non-trivial, there exist vertices u, v of G such that $c(u) \neq c(v)$.
 As G is a Cayley graph, it is vertex-transitive and thus there is an automorphism $g \in \operatorname{Aut}(\Gamma)$ that maps u to v.
-This automorphism g does not preserve the colors of the vertices, so this shows that $\Gamma'$ must be a proper subgroup of $\Gamma$ .
-By Corollary 2.2, this contradicts the fact that $\Gamma'$ has finite index in $\Gamma$ .
+This automorphism g does not preserve the colors of the vertices, so this shows that Γ' must be a proper subgroup of Γ .
+By Corollary 2.2, this contradicts the fact that Γ' has finite index in Γ .